17 May 2020

 John McDonald, Sydney Morning Herald, May 2020

 Everyone is processing these strange and uncertain times differently - some friends feel anxious and trapped, while others are thankful for the slower pace.
-The health and economic fallout from this is predicted to be catastrophic.
-I fear for nations where health resources and employment prospects are already compromised.
+For us, it's time to plan a permanent tree change.